dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/signatures.md

 ![The Signed column on the Responses page.](../images/signatures_7.png)

-Click on the column's header to sort unsigned responses at the top of the table.
+Click on the column's header to sort unsigned responses to the top of the table.